hobrien/RNAseqTools/WorkflowTutorial/GitIntro.md

 - A version control system that saves a snapshot of your project every time you make changes
 - Each change has to be documented with a description of the changes
 - If multiple people are working on the same project (or if one person works on it in multiple places), changes can be synced
+- Multiple versions of can be maintained and changes can be merged across versions
 - Syncing requires storing the project on a Git server (eg, [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/))
 - Since code is stored online, it's easy to share with others
-- GitHub is a free service, but requires that all code to be publicly available
+- GitHub is a free service, but normally requires that all code to be publicly available (private repos are available for academic use)
     - this isn't normally a problem, though you'll want to ensure that your **data** are not included in the repository

 ### The preferred workflow for Git